 Most people are familiar with a zoom lens.
 It covers a range of focal lengths.
 My most-used lens is a ‘general purpose’ zoom 24mm–70mm.
-24mm (or anything below 35mm) is classed as wide-angle; 70mm and beyond is classed as telephoto.
+A 24mm (or anything below 35mm) lens is classed as wide-angle; 70mm and beyond is classed as telephoto.

-Horses for courses
+Horses for Courses

 Different lenses suit different types of photography.
-A sports or a nature photographer would use a telephoto much of the time, often a huge bazooka of a lens with a focal length of 300mm or more.
-A photojournalist or candid street photographer would often opt for a wide-angle lens when he/she is in the midst of the action.
+A sports or a nature photographer might use a telephoto much of the time, often a huge bazooka of a lens with a focal length of 300mm or more.
+A photojournalist or candid street photographer might often opt for a wide-angle lens when s/he is in the midst of the action.
 A portrait photographer might want to stick to a ‘normal’ lens and possibly a prime lens in order to get a narrow depth of focus and therefore draw attention to the eyes.
 A landscape photographer would probably use a range of focal lengths and might be advised to invest in a general-purpose zoom.

 That said, there are no hard and fast rules.
 Some of the best nature photography I’ve seen was shot on normal or wide-angle lenses.
 The unusual perspective and sense of closeness to a wild animal that the viewer gains is fresh and thrilling.

 Many photographers, when they’re starting out, have only a vague idea of what they might shoot.
 You may love nature but soon come to realize that spending days on end waiting for a shot of a woodpecker is a little unrealistic.
-Instead you may point your camera towards your children.
+Instead you may point your camera toward your children.

 In order to remain flexible, I would recommend starting off with a general-purpose zoom.
 Something in the region of 24–70mm or 28–105mm gives you lots of scope for experimentation.
-You may not be able to catch the expression on the batsman’s face when he is bowled out but you can do plenty of portraits, landscapes and close-quarter action.
+You may not be able to catch the expression on the batsman’s face when he is bowled out, but you can do plenty of portraits, landscapes and close-quarter action.

-And yes, you might want to throw in a telephoto zoom (something like a 70–300mm)
+And yes, you might want to throw in a telephoto zoom (something like a 70–300mm).

-The F factor
+The F Factor

 You may find lenses with similar focal lengths at very different prices.
 There are many factors that constitute quality, or lack thereof.
 Materials are one—they determine durability and image quality (beware plastic lenses).

 I’m a big fan of ‘almost new’ second hand lenses, usually found on the Internet.
 Generally, compared with a new lens, you can save hundreds of dollars on something in immaculate condition which has only been used a handful of times.
-But, unless the lens is from an eBay seller of proven quality, you still want to give the lens a check.
+But, unless the lens is from a seller of proven quality, you still want to give the lens a check.